etw3gh/wfs/README.md

 RESTful API for wfs
 ===

-(it is assumed that passwords will be md5 encoded by the application)
+(passwords should be md5 encoded by the application)

-Current backend url: wfs.openciti.ca/ENDPOINT.PHP?method=METHOD&.....
+url: wfs.openciti.ca/ENDPOINT.PHP?method=METHOD&.....

 Currently methods do not verify correctness of parameters sent.